 When your black soldier flies army grows bigger, they will have the natural defense against ants as well as other insects or wasps.
 The smell they gives off is like 'This is our yard now.
 And you don't want to mess with us.'

 Now we know some of the ways to tackle the houseflies & ants problem.
 Hope this brief post has given you some ideas on the topic.
 Again, don't worry too much because after some time raising BSF, the houseflies & ants will naturally decrease in population as your colony population increases.
-Have a great time raising!

 Share or pin this post!